DendrouLab/panpipes/docs/usage/setup_for_qc_mm.md

 tcr/bcr     |bracer| data from [BraCeR](https://github.com/Teichlab/bracer) further [details](https://scverse.org/scirpy/latest/generated/scirpy.io.read_bracer.html)
 tcr/bcr     |airr  | airr formatted tsv further [details](https://scverse.org/scirpy/latest/generated/scirpy.io.read_airr.html#scirpy.io.read_airr)

-For repertoire (tcr/bcr) inputs, panpipes uses the scirpy io functions https://scverse.org/scirpy/latest/api.html Review their documentation for more specific details about inputs.
+For repertoire (tcr/bcr) inputs, panpipes uses the scirpy (v.0.12.0) functions [scirpy]https://scverse.org/scirpy/latest/api.html.
+Review their documentation for more specific details about inputs.

-# Combining data sets.
+## Combining data sets.
 Note that if you are combining multiple datasets from different sources the final anndata object will only contain the intersection of the genes from all the data sets.
 For example if the mitochondrial genes have been excluded from one of the inputs, they will be excluded from the final data set.
 In this case it might be wise to run qc separately on each dataset, and them merge them together to create on h5ad file to use as input for